 Richard (Rick) Clark - Mr. Clark has been a senior executive with the Lundin Group of companies for past 17 years.
 Mr. Clark has been the CEO of Orca Gold Inc. since 2016.
 He also was the President and CEO of Red Back Mining Inc., an intermediate gold producer with a 2010 production of 500,000 ounces per annum.
 Mr. Clark successfully guided Red Back through all facets of growth including discovery, feasibility, financing and production coupled with successful corporate acquisitions culminating in the \$9.2 billion acquisition of Red Back by Kinross Gold Corporation in late 2010.
-Formerly President, CEO and director of RB Energy Inc. (formerly Sirocco Mining Inc.) from 2014 to 2015.
 He currently serves as director of Lucara Diamond Corp. and a director of Orca Gold Inc.

 Jill Leversage, FCA, CBV - Ms. Leversage has over 30 years' experience in financial services in Vancouver.
-From 2013-2015 Managing Director at Highland West Capital Ltd., a private merchant bank and as financial consultant from 2012 -2013.
-Served as Managing Director, Corporate & Investment Banking for TD Securities Ltd. from 2002-2012.
-Ms. Leversage also currently serves as a Director and Chair of the Audit Committee for the Capital Markets Authority Implementation Organization and as a Director and Chair of the HR and Governance Committee of Partnerships BC.
-She is a former director of Eagle Star Minerals Corp. from 2011 to 2013, Delta Gold Corporation from 2012 to 2015, and Catalyst Paper Corporation 2013 to 2017.
-Ms. Leversage is a Chartered Business Valuator and a Fellow of the Institute of Chartered Professional Accountants of BC.
+Ms. Leversage is a Fellow of the Institute of Chartered Accountants of BC and is an ICSA Accredited Director.
+She is a retired Chartered Business Valuator.
+Ms. Leversage was the Managing Director at Highland West Capital Ltd. from 2013 to 2015, and a financial consultant from 2012 to 2013.
+Ms. Leversage served as Managing Director, Corporate & Investment Banking for TD Securities Inc. from 2002 to 2012.
+Ms. Leversage also currently serves a Director & Chair of the Compensation Committee for RE Royalties, Director and Chair of the Audit Committee for the Capital Markets Authority Implementation Organization, Director for the Insurance Corporation of BC and a Director & Chair of the HR and Governance Committee of Partnerships BC.